Frr-z/rbxmx-to-rojo/README.md

 ## Support

 If you encounter any issues:
-1. Check that your RBXMX file contains scripts
+1. Check that your file contains scripts
 2. Ensure Python 3.8+ is installed
+3. For binary files (`.rbxm`/`.rbxl`), install: `pip install rbx-binary`
-3. Try the example file in `examples/example.rbxmx`
+4. Try the example file in `examples/example.rbxmx`
-4. Open an issue on GitHub with details
+5. Open an issue on GitHub with details

 ## Star History